- What are dental veneers?

-- Dental veneers are thin shells of porcelain custom-designed and custom-stained to cover existing tooth structure.
-Veneers help us create ideal shape and color for individual or multiple teeth.
+- Dental veneers are thin shells of porcelain custom-designed and custom-stained to cover an existing tooth structure.
+Veneers help us create an ideal shape and color for any tooth.

 - Stained or discolored teeth not improved by traditional whitening/bleaching procedures